 You have no items in your shopping cart.

-The New York Beauty block-a clean, precise, starburst pattern-has been a classic quilt design for years.
-The sharp points and curved seams have intimidated quilters from the beginning.
-Linda Hahn has developed a simple paper-piecing foundation method to sew a gentle arc that guarantees a perfect New York Beauty block every time.
-21 projects, from small to large wallhangings and applications on sweatshirts and a tote bag showcase the numerous design possibilities Linda is famous for teaching.
-Quilting patterns for each project are included, an added bonus for this intriguing block.
+The New York Beauty block, a clean, precise, starburst pattern, has been a classic quilt design for years.
+The sharp points and curved seams have often intimidated quilters.
+Thanks to Linda Hahn's simple paper-piecing foundation method, you'll sew a gentle arc that guarantees a perfect New York Beauty block every time.
+Twenty-one projects, from small to large wallhangings, applications on sweatshirts, and a tote bag showcase the numerous design possibilities that Linda is famous for teaching.
+Quilting patterns for each project are included as an added bonus for this intriguing book.

 |Number of Pages||96|

 - New York Beauty Simplified — Review by Annette Mira-Bateman

 - This book already has me feeling good about it even before I have finished the introduction.
 The technique is “very untraditional and we are going to break some rules” we are told.
 Linda goes on: “It is my opinion that quilting should be FUN and not stressful.”
 I can’t wait to get started!
 Linda Hahn’s book has 21 projects of different sizes.
 There are numerous possibilities for design changes.
 She also includes suggested quilting patterns.
 The simplified New York Beauty block featured in this book has just one row of points, but with Linda Hahn’s clever use of color, fabrics and design she is able to demonstrate a huge array of very different styles of quilt.
 There will be something for everyone in this book.
 The instructions are clear, with photographs and illustrations to make these techniques easy to follow.
 Her troubleshooting hints cover a lot of ground. - By Annette Mira-Bateman from www.QuiltBlockoftheMonthClub.com, Online Quilt Magazine – Vol. 2 No. 10 (Posted on 2/20/12)